How Long Should You Wear Compression Socks After Surgery? Removal Guidelines by Surgery Type

 Problem Customers FaceYour Product Response

-“I don’t know when to stop wearing them.”Add visual timeline on packaging
+“I don’t know when to stop wearing them.”Add a visual timeline on the packaging

 “What do I wear after I stop medical socks?”Include support socks in bundle